Andy Edwards (musician)

-Andy Edwards (born 1968) is a British drummer and multi-instrumentalist musician, who is best known as former member of the progressive rock bands Frost* and IQ.
+Andy Edwards (born 1968) is a British drummer, multi-instrumentalist musician and music critic who is best known as former member of the progressive rock bands Frost* and IQ.

 Robert Plant's Priory of Brion

 Edwards first came to prominence as the drummer in Robert Plant's Priory of Brion.
 Formed in 1999, the band performed over one hundred concerts across Europe.
 With the dissolution of this band in late 2000, Edwards became the UK's master drum clinician for Tama drums, performing at many of the major drum festivals and contributing to articles for a variety of drums magazines including Rhythm Magazine, Modern Drummer and Ragazzi.
 In 2001 readers of Rhythm Magazine voted Edwards as one of the top ten drum clinicians in the UK.

 In 2002 Edwards joined The Ian Parker Band and toured extensively across Europe and played on the albums Lost and Found (2003) and Inside (2003).

 IQ, Frost* and progressive rock

-In 2005 Edwards joined the neo-progressive IQ and toured Europe, US and Canada and performed on the DVD Stage (2006) and on the album Frequency (2009).
+In 2005 Edwards joined the neo-progressive IQ and toured Europe, US and Canada, and performed on the DVD Stage (2006) and on the album Frequency (2009).
 He then formed the progressive rock supergroup Neo with members of IQ, Pendragon and Pallas and released the CD/DVD Broadcast (2006).